mongodb/specifications/source/client-side-encryption/tests/README.rst

    Expect this to fail with an exception with a message referencing an incorrect or unexpected host.
 This message will be language dependent.
    In Python, this message is "certificate verify failed: IP address mismatch, certificate is not valid for '127.0.0.1'".
 In Go, this message is "cannot validate certificate for 127.0.0.1 because it doesn't contain any IP SANs".
+If the language of implementation has a single, generic error message for all certificate validation errors, drivers may inspect other fields of the error to verify its meaning.